-You may already manage some environmental risks through your efforts to comply with Victoria's occupational health and safety (OHS) and dangerous goods laws.
+You may already manage some environmental risks through your efforts to comply with Victoria's OHS and dangerous goods laws.
 For example, using and storing chemicals and fuels safely, and keeping your business clean and tidy.
 You may also be familiar with 'reasonably practicable', a term used in OHS.